elopio/docs/source/includes/_simplifiedAPI.md

 ### augur.trading.getOrders(p, callback) &rarr; {<a href="#SingleOutcomeOrderBookSide">SingleOutcomeOrderBookSide</a>}

-Returns a list of orders in a given universe or market.
+Returns a list of orders in a given Universe or Market.

 Note: This function requires an [Augur Node connection](#connect-to-an-augur-node).